CurveDocs/curve-docs/docs/registry/MetaRegistryAPI.md

 ### `get_virtual_price_from_lp_token`
 !!! description "`MetaRegistry.get_virtual_price_from_lp_token(_token: address, _handler_id: uint256 = 0) -> uint256:`"

     Getter for a token's virtual price.
 The virtual price of any pool begins with `1`, and increases as the pool accrues fees.
-This number constantly increases for StableSwap pools, unless the pool's amplification coefficient changes.
-For CryptoSwap pools, there are moments when the virtual price can go down (admin fee claims, changes to pool's parameters).
+This number constantly increases for Stableswap pools, unless the pool's amplification coefficient changes.
+For Cryptoswap pools, there are moments when the virtual price can go down (admin fee claims, changes to pool's parameters).

     Returns: virtual price of the lp token (`uint256`).